AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 >
 >**Content Fragments** and **[Experience Fragments](/help/sites-authoring/experience-fragments.md)** are different features within AEM:
 >
->* **Content Fragments** are editorial content, primarily text and related images.
+>* **Content Fragments** are editorial content, primarily text, and related images.
 They are pure content, without design and layout.
 >* **Experience Fragments** are fully laid out content; a fragment of a web page.
 >
 >Experience Fragments can contain content in the form of Content Fragments, but not the other way around.

 >[!CAUTION]
 >
->This page must be read in conjunction with [Working with Content Fragments](/help/assets/content-fragments/content-fragments.md) (and related pages) as it introduces basic terminology and concepts, together with creating and managing fragments.
+>This page must be read with [Working with Content Fragments](/help/assets/content-fragments/content-fragments.md) (and related pages) because it introduces basic terminology and concepts, together with creating and managing fragments.

 The content fragments enable: